Why isn’t Robinhood a verb yet? – TechCrunch

 - Zoom’s earliest investors are betting millions on a better Zoom for schools: Built on Natasha’s reporting, we took a look at a neat company that wants to make Zoom better for the educational environments where it had suddenly taken the center stage.
 Teachers need more.

 - The first rule of BookClub?
 No boring book clubs.
 Another Natasha story this week, this time about a startup that we somewhat like but can’t decide how its market will be.
-Still, the biblophiles in your life should read this piece and get hype about rising access to authors.
+Still, the bibliophiles in your life should read this piece and get hyped about rising access to authors.

 - Robinhood raised $460 million more, extending its preceding $200 million Series G to a $660 million total investment.
 Chime also added $485 million at a new, $14.5 billion valuation.
 We dug into what’s up with the pair and why they are raising so much money.